David-wacholder/URL-Redirect-Final-Destination/README.md

 - 🔗 Fetches the final URL from shortened or redirected links.
 - 📋 Automatically adds `https://` if you forgot it!
 - 🌍 API + Beautiful HTML interface for ease of use.
+- 🖱️ **Chrome Extension Integration**: Quickly find and copy the final URL directly from your browser.

 ## 🚀 Live Demo
 [Check out the live version here!](https://url-redirect-final-destination.vercel.app) 🔥